llawlaw23/30-Day-ML-Bootcamp---Supervised-Learning-Data-Exploration/README.md

 push - upload git commits to a remote repo. pull - download changes made to repo unto your local computer. status - this shows you all the files that were created, updated and deleted but have not been saved in a commit yet.

+## Git Branching
+master branch - default branches feature branch

+Branching commands
+git branch - to check branches available git checkout -b new_branch_name - creates new branch git checkout branch_name - to jump from one branch to the other